mnwsth/atmega328p-riscv/README.md

 # ATmega328P RISC-V Replica

 This project implements a RISC-V based System-on-Chip (SoC) that replicates the functionality of an ATmega328P microcontroller.
 The initial implementation includes GPIO support to run a simple LED blinking program on an FPGA.
+This current version of the implementation also includes tests verifying the functioning of the SPI module, where our microcontroller is used to communicate with multiple other microcontrollers.

 ## Project Structure